-It's always a good idea to start with what endurance is.
+It’s always a good idea to start with what endurance is.
 It is a complex notion, but we have a rough definition for you: for how long or how far someone can do something.
-Vague, but true.
-It's often thought of as stamina, energy or just performance in general.
+It’s vague but true.
+It’s often thought of as stamina, energy or just performance in general.
 But your endurance is just where you find your limit.
-Marathons, triathlons, climbs, cycles, swims, it doesn't matter - they all push you to the limit.
+Marathons, triathlons, climbs, cycles, swims, it doesn’t matter – they all push you to the limit.

-Endurance training is split up into several different areas, depending on the exercise.
+Endurance training is split into several areas, depending on the exercise.
 In other words, it depends on what you need to do or what you are training for in the long run.
 Ultimately, there are two main areas to look at.

 The second pillar of endurance training revolves around your performance.
 In addition to how often you train, what you are doing has a huge impact.
 The distance that you travel or the time you take to do so is crucial for the success of your training in the long run.
 These are the things you must balance to improve your endurance and your performance.
 Make them count!

 The training you go for is dependent on what you’ll be doing and why.
 If you’re rowing in a long-distance race, for example, you’ll be using very different muscles to those you’d be using if you were going to cycle for a full tour, and your training needs to reflect that.

 First, you need to select the exercise that you’ll be doing carefully.
 Different kinds of foals require different strengths, and you must choose carefully.
 You need to be able to transfer the outcome of your exercise into the event you are training for.